How To Stay Fit In January Lockdown

 Just like when you return from a long drive and switch off the engine, your car will be warm for some time after.

 The exact numbers are not exactly clear, but experts suggest anything from 2 to 10 hours, depending on the intensity.
-If you run 5k you will probably be looking at a couple of hours as opposed to an afterburn effect after a marathon.
+If you run 5k you’ll probably be looking at a couple of hours as opposed to an afterburn effect after a marathon.

 Next time you go for a run, keep an eye on your fitness tracker for a few hours after and you might notice the calories burned going up a little faster.
 It works for me.

 I did my 3k run and used 30 mins Yoga practice as a cool-down and stretch.
-The whole workout took me just under an hour (50 mins to be precise) and burned over 300 kcal, this amount being doubled over the next 3 hours or so.
+The whole workout took me just under an hour (50 mins to be precise) and burned over 300 kcal.
+This amount doubled over the next 3 hours or so.
+Not bad!

 #5 HAVE A PLAN